r-lyeh-archived/vision/README.md

 ## ITs: studio dev tools
 1. clone a virtual box disk with the OS in it. keep it as os.vdi
-1. copy os.vdi tools.vdi, install all primary apps (SDKs, toolchains, ...), save tools.vdi.
+1. copy os.vdi tools.vdi, install all primary apps (SDKs, toolchains, ...), save tools.vdi
-1. copy tools.vdi dev.vdi, install all secondary apps (text/image editors, ...), save dev.vdi.
+1. copy tools.vdi dev.vdi, install all secondary apps (text/image editors, ...), save dev.vdi
 1. copy dev.vdi to a shared network folder

 - when major upgrading, restart from 2)
 - when minor upgrading, restart from 3)